Art Residency Programs

 FABRIKKEN hosts three residency programs in Copenhagen, Denmark, which altogether are aimed at artists from all over the world.

 The FAIR residency program is aimed at professional visual artists and curators residing in the Nordic and Baltic countries.
 FAIR welcomes artists at an early stage in their career, who wish to further and challenge their practice in a generous environment of early to mid-career artists.
 FAIR connects the resident with Danish artists and other art professionals through meetings, openings, and other professional and social events.
 The program has the purpose of provide international artists the opportunity conduct research and develop their network in the context of the Danish art scene.
 The FAIR residency program welcomes 3 artists a year for a duration of 3 months each.

 World Wide Air (WWA) is a residency program for established artists and curators worldwide.
 The program aims to ensure cultural exchange and strengthen knowledge sharing between professional agents on the Danish and international art scenes and a Danish audience.
 WWA welcomes artists and curators for a duration of 3 months.

-WWA includes a peer-program aiming to generate lasting cross-cultural and professional networks, alongside an array of initiatives including studio visits, collaborations, meetings, workshops, public events and presentations.
+WWA includes a peer-program aiming to generate lasting cross-cultural and professional networks.
+Alongside an array of initiatives including studio visits, collaborations, meetings, workshops, public events and presentations.

-The FIDA residency program welcomes one artist a year for a duration of 2 months.
+The FIDA residency program welcomes one artist per year for a duration of 2 months.
 The Finnish Cultural Institute in Denmark and FABRIKKEN oversees the resident’s program including networking activities and introduces the resident in relevant contexts.

 FIDA is kindly funded by and held in collaboration with The Finnish Cultural Institute in Denmark.